nystrom/rivo/docs/design.md

 The expression `!x` evaluates to the value in variable `x`.

-If `x` is overloaded, `!x` evaluates to the stream of values bound to `x` in a pattern context and to a runtime error in an expression context.
+If `x` is overloaded, `!x` evaluates to the stream of values bound to `x` in a pattern context and to a runtime error in a forward context.

-If `x` is not overloaded, `!x` evaluates to a singleton stream in a pattern context and to the value in an expression context.
+If `x` is not overloaded, `!x` evaluates to a singleton stream in a pattern context and to the value in a forward context.

-In an expression context `!x` can be shortened to just `x`.
+In a fora context `!x` can be shortened to just `x`.

 ### let expressions